-[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the office of the State Parks and Recreation Department.]
+[Publications: The publication(s) referred to or incorporated by reference in this rule are available from the agency.]

-Stat.
-Auth.: ORS 183.335(7), 183.341 & 537.332 - 537.360 Stats.
-Implemented: 537.338 Hist.: PR 5-1991, f. & cert. ef.
+Stats.
+Implemented: ORS 537.338 Hist.: PR 5-1991, f. & cert. ef.
 5-17-91

 Responsibilities to WRD

 (1) The Department shall coordinate with WRD on establishing priorities for monitoring of flows of instream water rights: The Department shall coordinate with WRD watermasters to develop monitoring plans for instream water rights.
 The location and method of instream flow measurement shall be selected to ensure that the instream water right is adequately monitored throughout the entire reach.
 Monitoring plans may include: